-It felt like we’d discovered a secret place...
+It felt like we’d discovered a secret place.

-There really is nowhere else in the world like Utila.
+There really is nowhere else in the world like Utila

 I’d never flown in a Cessna before and I remember being terrified and exhilarated in equal measures.

-That first summer spent on Utila exceeded and yet set our expectations for all our travels to come.
+That first summer spent on Utila set our expectations for all our travels to come.
 We fell in love with the island and its people.
 We became intoxicated (sometimes quite literally as the rum is delicious) with the no news, no shoes, snoozing/reading in a hammock and never really knowing or caring what day it is, kind of lifestyle.

 And, despite the troublesome biting sand flies and the intense throbbing heat and the blistering sunshine and the exhausting humidity – and lack of air conditioning – we immediately fell into sync with this island’s laid-back vibe.

-Back then, life on the dock at Ecomarine was sweet and the days consisted of ‘hanging out’ with friends at the dock, swimming in the warm sea or having fun taking turns on the rope swing.
-Or taking boat tips out on the reef or to the ‘cays’ (smaller tropical islands off Utila) on the Salva Vida.
-And, while my dear backpacking husband was scuba diving and lionfish hunting (an invasive species to the islands) I would sunbathe and swim and read in a hammock.
+Happily, much on the island has remained the same.
+We still swim in the warm Caribbean sea and take boat tips out on the reef or to the ‘cays’ (smaller tropical islands just off Utila) and to Neptune’s Beach Bar and Restaurant.
+And, while my dear backpacking husband is scuba diving and lionfish hunting (an invasive species to the islands) I’m very happy to sunbathe and swim and read in a hammock and hang out with my friends.

 Where in the world is your special place?